Massacre of Samothrace (1821): Massacre

 In August 1821, an Ottoman fleet set sail from the Hellespont towards Samothrace.
-On 1 September, 1,000 to 2,000 Ottoman troops landed at Makrylies and then proceeded towards Chora, the island's largest town.
+On 1 September, 1,000 to 2,000 Ottoman troops under Mehmed Pasha, the Castellan of the Dardanelles landed at Makrylies and then proceeded towards Chora, the island's largest town.
 The vastly outnumbered rebels took positions on the Koukou and Vrychou heights, firing upon the Ottomans once the latter reached Myloi.
 Offering stiff resistance for many hours, until they ran out of ammunition and retreated towards the island's mountainous interior.
 Ottoman losses amounted to 23 soldiers killed, including their standard-bearer and 32 wounded.
-Upon conquering Chora, the Ottomans descended into other populated areas and began to systematically massacre almost everyone they encountered, while enslaving others (mainly children) who were destined to be sold at Constantinople's and Izmir's slave markets.
+Upon conquering Chora, the Ottomans descended into other populated areas and began to systematically massacre almost everyone they encountered, while enslaving others (mainly children) who were destined to be sold at Constantinople's and Smyrna's slave markets.
 The Ottomans looted the villages and took away the cattle before setting them aflame.
 Twelve people were hanged from the masts of the Ottoman ships in order to instill fear in the survivors.

 Those who managed to escape sought refuge in the mountains.
 The Ottomans employed a turncoat named Kyriakos who convinced many of the survivors that they would be amnestied.
 The Ottomans enslaved the women and children and brought approximately 700 men underneath a Byzantine fortress at Efka where they were massacred.
-Most of the killed rebels were beheaded, and their heads were subsequently were tossed on the ground in front of the Topkapı Palace Gate.
+Most of the killed rebels were beheaded.
+Mehmed Pasha captured three ships and sent prisoners, heads & ears taken during the battle to Istanbul.
+The heads of the rebels were subsequently tossed on the ground in front of the Topkapi Palace Gate.
+He subsequently received a congratulatory Imperial letter for his services.